Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 Exercise #1: Self-Observation

 Identify things that disgust you about others.
-For example, how do you feel when people speak rudely or when they don’t honor their commitments.
+For example, how do you feel when people speak rudely or don’t honor their commitments.
 Does it make you: A little bit annoyed?
 Angry?
 Or rageful to the extent that you’re willing to be physically aggressive.

 If you feel emotionally charged up by other people’s behaviors, you likely behave the same unconsciously.
 Try to note instances when you speak rudely to others or when you don’t honor your commitments.
 Most likely, you won’t be able to do this by yourself, so take the help of your partner or a close friend.